pi11235/dm_dev_guide/work/flow.rst

 Code reviews are a collaborative check-and-improve process.
 Reviewers do not hold absolute authority, nor can developers ignore the reviewer's suggestions.
-The aim is to discuss, iterate, and improve the pull request until the work is ready to be deployed on ``master``.
+The aim is to discuss, iterate, and improve the pull request until the work is ready to be deployed on ``develop``.

-If the review becomes stuck on a design decision, that aspect of the review can be elevated into an RFC to seek team-wide consensus.
+If the review becomes stuck on a design decision, that aspect of the review can be elevated into an RFC to seek team-wide consensus. **WE DON'T HAVE A MECHANISM FOR THIS**

 If an issue is outside the ticket's scope, the reviewer should file a new ticket.